There are now 3 possible online modes for units:

 - Students are able to (1) describe important research issues in the contemporary study of Australian languages and critically assess papers addressing these issues; (2) demonstrate a knowledge of the broad ethical and political issues involved in the contemporary study of Australian languages; (3) recognise areas of applied linguistic work involving Australian languages, especially language maintenance activities; (4) describe common structural features of Australian languages; (5) describe the main typological parameters (in phonology, morphology and syntax) by which Australian languages can be most usefully compared and classified; and (6) describe the issues involved in the genetic classification of Australian languages.

-- Indicative assessments in this unit are as follows: (1) tutorial participation; (2) examination; and (3) assignments.
+- Indicative assessments in this unit are as follows: (1) tutorial preparation; (2) examination; and (3) assignments.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.